DFE-Digital/teaching-vacancies/documentation/deployments.md

 If you need to deploy a particular image to an environment, including in a rollback situation, this is possible with the [deploy_app.yml](/.github/workflows/deploy_app.yml) workflow.

 You will need to know the tag of the Docker image you wish to use.
-Go to this [Docker Hub URL with tags ordered by last_updated](https://hub.docker.com/r/dfedigital/teaching-vacancies/tags?page=1&ordering=last_updated)
+Go to the [Github packages](https://github.com/DFE-Digital/teaching-vacancies/pkgs/container/teaching-vacancies)

 E.g. [image tag 2641bebaf22ad96be543789693e015922e4514c4](https://hub.docker.com/layers/dfedigital/teaching-vacancies/2641bebaf22ad96be543789693e015922e4514c4/images/sha256-804c11e347b156a65c4ffe504e11e97917550d3ea11fed4e1697fdfc3725f3f7?context=explore)
 is built from [commit 2641bebaf22ad96be543789693e015922e4514c4](https://github.com/DFE-Digital/teaching-vacancies/commit/2641bebaf22ad96be543789693e015922e4514c4)